dschoen24/Matplotlib/README.md

 **CODE:** Jupyter Notebook was used to create the code - Code is saved as anti_cancer_pymaceuticals.ipynb

-**OBSERVATIONS:** A total of 4 observations were made and show at the beginning of the code in Jupyter Notebook
+**OBSERVATIONS:** A total of 4 observations were made and show at the beginning of the code in Jupyter Notebook.
+These observations are based on reviewing all figures that were generated.

 **INSTRUCTIONS:**  Code was constructed based on the instructions given.
 Following is a recap: